50 things to do this winter in Regina

 2. Grab your toboggan and slide into winter fun on one of Regina’s many toboggan hills

-3. Joint the regiment and cheer on the Regina Pats the home team in the Brandt Centre
+3. Join the regiment and cheer on the Regina Pats the home team in the Brandt Centre

-5. Grab a hot chocolate and go skating at the Regina Downtown Skating Rink (Opening soon!)
+5. Grab a hot chocolate and go skating at the Regina Downtown Skating Rink (seasonal hours apply)

 6. Rent a fat bike from Western Cycle and hit the trails!

-8. Go Skating on Wascana Lake!
-(Opening Soon!)
+8. Go Skating on Wascana Lake! (seasonal hours apply)

 9. 17,000+ paralyzers consumed during a week long event?
 Yee Haw, its Canadian Western Agribition!